thisdougb/thisdougb.github.io/_posts/2020-02-27-avant-garde-ceo-role.md

 Your challenge is to build a nano company with giga reach.
 Success will be a handful of us serving millions of users.
 Success will also be a strong brand built organically.

-This will require clarity of purpose and strong decision making.
+How will we get to where we're going?
+Who fits in our nano company, why, and when?
+You will develop our business strategy, but call it common sense.

-You will innovate to make us an effective remote-only business.
+You will innovate to make us an effective remote-only team.
 We must use the advantages of roaming as our super-power.
 No foosball table, no motivational messages on the walls, no office.